rids43/Nypt/README.md

- Nypt 1.33
+ Nypt 1.34

+NOTE: V.1.34 is incompatible with previous versions

 Custom wrapper for OpenSSL

-Nypt uses a custom random number symmetric encryption layer and three layers of OpenSSL 256-bit highest grade encryption to encrypt messages and files for transmission across the internet.
+Nypt uses a custom random number symmetric encryption layer and five layers of OpenSSL 256-bit highest grade encryption to encrypt messages, files and keys for transmission across the internet.
 The secret keys are stored locally on the drive, and so passwords are not needed to encrypt/decrypt messages or files.
 Both communicating parties are required to have the same copy of the secret key, in order to read each others messages.

 Random Number Encryption Layer: